The Manipulation and Distortion of The Stockmarket

 The Creation of Bubbles

 The City of London is the world’s second largest agricultural commodities market.
 The banks argue that a bet on the price of something cannot influence the real price.
 The City of London is called the ‘square mile’.
 Here we can see on large screens the London International Financial Futures and Option Exchanges (LIFFE).
-Some ‘agricultural boosters’ are not displayed publically as they are traded electronically on desks.
+Some ‘agricultural boosters’ are not displayed publicly as they are traded electronically on desks.
 You would have to download an app such as Bloomberg App to see it on your mobile phone.

 Hazel Healy (New Internationalist) interviewed a commodities trader to explore if derivatives could drive up the price of food.
 She reports that this independent commodities trader, who ran a sugar hedge fund in the 1980s, said that in his opinion there is no doubt that commodities funds and ‘agricultural boosters’ are pushing up prices “because it’s pushing demand and that pulls supply out of the chain”.